Amiga Hunk: Other executable file formats used on Amiga

 With third party add-ons AmigaOS up to 3.9 recognizes various kinds of executable files other than Hunk format created for Motorola 68000.

 ELF

 Phase5 implemented ELF executables for its PowerUP accelerator boards.
 It was found cumbersome due to its dynamic linking.
 This format was then adopted as standard by AmigaOS 4.0, MorphOS and AROS.
 ELF support was added to WarpUp by 3rd party developers and Hyperion Entertainment released number of WarpUp games in ELF format only.

 Extended Hunk format

 In 1997 Haage & Partner developer WarpUp PowerPC kernel for PowerUP accelerator boards.
 Instead of ELF binary format they had chosen to expand existing hunk format.
-Problem with ELF binary format was that users had to patch their system to load ELF executables and mixing PPC/68k code was not possible.
+The problem with ELF binary format was that users had to patch their system to load ELF executables and mixing PPC/68k code was not possible.
 Extended Hunk Format (EHF), developed by Haage & Partner, allowed mixing PPC and 68k code to single executable without modifying the existing system if PowerPC accelerator was not installed.